hard-nett/docs/docs/terp-core/ide-guide.md

 Go to: `VSCode -> Preferences -> settings -> Extensions -> Go`

 * Set `Go: Lint tool` to `golint`.
 You can use `staticcheck` if you'd like, it can just take lots of computational resources.
-    * If you'd like to use the same configuration as osmosis code, use `golangci-lint` .
+    * If you'd like to use the same configuration as terp-core code, use `golangci-lint` .
     * You will likely be prompted to install the linter you choose, click the install button.
 * Set `Go: Format tool` to one of the following: `goreturns` or `gofumports`
     * You will likely be prompted to install the formatter you choose, click the install button.